 Here’s what we currently have available:

 The Faunalytics Animal Tracker is an annual survey of U.S. adults’ attitudes and behavior with respect to animals and animal advocates.
 It is the only longitudinal survey dedicated to animal protection issues.
-The first survey was conducted in 2008 and included 15 core questions; a subset of five questions have been asked every year since.
-Access the reports from past years, explore the results visually using our graphing tool, or download the complete dataset in R or SPSS format from this Google drive folder.
-Note: we are currently working on an updated data dictionary for the merged dataset.
+The first survey was conducted in 2008 and included 15 core questions; a subset of five questions has been asked every year since.
+You can access the reports from past years, explore the results visually using our graphing tool, view the “cross-tab” files for all years in our Google spreadsheet, and download the complete dataset for all years in CSV or SPSS.

 To access the raw dataset for Faunalytics’ large-scale study of current and former vegetarians and vegans, please click here.
-The file includes an 11,000+ representative sample of individuals 17 and over in the U.S., which was used to extract a subsample of close to 1,400 current and lapsed vegetarians/vegans.
+The file includes a representative sample of 11,000+ individuals aged 17 and over in the U.S., which was used to extract a subsample of close to 1,400 current and lapsed vegetarians/vegans.

 USDA Food Recalls, 2006–2010